release-it/release-it/README.md

 The [default command](./config/release-it.json) is based on `git log ...`.
 This setting (`git.changelog`) can be overridden.
 To further customize the release notes for the GitHub or GitLab release, there's `github.releaseNotes` or `gitlab.releaseNotes`.
 Make sure any of these commands output the changelog to `stdout`.
+Note that release-it by default is agnostic to commit message conventions.
 Plugins are available for:

 - GitHub and GitLab Releases
 - auto-changelog